10 Niuean Words to Know When Visiting Niue

 8. Tulou / Sorry

-As mentioned previously, Niueans tend to be extremely polite so it comes to no surprise that “Tulou”, which is the word for “Sorry” or “Excuse me” is a pretty common one as well.
+As mentioned previously, Niueans tend to be extremely polite so it comes as no surprise that “Tulou”, which is the word for “Sorry” or “Excuse me”, is a pretty common one as well.
 Remember that the “U” is pronounced as the “oo” in “cool”.

 Talking about local crafts, viewpoints or children, you can use the word “Fuluola” which translates to “Pretty” or “Beautiful” to compliment a sight.
-During village show days, it will be high praises for the local women that will showcase their local weaving crafts.
+During Village Show Days, it will be high praise for the local women that will showcase their local weaving crafts.
 Learn more about village show days in the 10 Biggest Events in Niue.

 10 Niuean Words to Know When Visiting Niue(c) Niue Tourism